Pitzer equations: Comparable activity coefficient models

 Ge et al. modified this model, and obtained the TCPC parameters for a larger number of single salt aqueous solutions.
 This model was also extended for a number of electrolytes dissolved in methanol, ethanol, 2-propanol, and so on.
 Temperature dependent parameters for a number of common single salts were also compiled, available at.

 The performance of the TCPC model in correlation with the measured activity coefficient or osmotic coefficients is found to be comparable with Pitzer-like models.

+Due to its empirical aspects, the Pitzer modelling framework has a number of well-known limitations.
+Most importantly, to improve the fits to experimental data, different variations of the equations have been described.
+Extrapolations, especially in the temperature and pressure domain, are generally problematic.
+One alternative modelling approach has been specifically designed to address this extrapolation issue by reducing the number of equation parameters while maintaining similar predictive precision and accuracy.